Marshall William Baynham (1897-1963)

 This photo, most likely taken in The Pleck in Summer 1931 , shows Phoebe and William with their children Joan (10) and Stanley (4) on the left and their nephews and nieces (Dora and Howard’s children) Betty (10), Geoff (7) and the twins Joyce and Malcolm (3) on the right.

-Their third child Dennis Marshall was born on 1st January 1932, so the 1939 register shows William and Phoebe living at 151 Prince Street, Pleck, Walsall with their three children Joan (18), Stanley (12) and Dennis (7).
+Their third child Dennis Marshall was born on 1st January 1932, so the 1939 register shows William and Phoebe still living at 151 Prince Street, Pleck, Walsall with their three children Joan (18), Stanley (12) and Dennis (7).

 William died on 24th January 1963 of chronic bronchitis.
 He was buried in Ryecroft Cemetery, where his father was buried.